agentggg/DayTrade-ICT-Documentation/docs/ICT Trading Plan Development/Development Module/Development-Lesson-1.md

 | 75 | Expert Trader |

 **PIP** = _*Percantage in Points* or *Price intretst Points*_
-- PIP's are measures of unit in a market
+- PIP's are measures of unit in a marketi

 | Lot Size | PIP | Dollar Amount | Formual
 | ----------- | ----------- | ----------- | ----------- |